flame-engine/flame/README.md

 ## Features

-The goal of this project is to provide a complete set of out-of-the-way solutions for the common problems every game developed in Flutter will share.
+The goal of Flame is to provide a complete set of out-of-the-way solutions for the common problems every game developed in Flutter will share.

-Currently Flame provides you with:
+Currently Flame provides:
  - A game loop.
  - A component/object system (FCS).
  - Effects and particles.